swaponline/swap.io-agent/README.md

 A set of agents that mediate interactions between swap.io-ledger and blockchains

-fill in .env.development or .env.production how in .env.example
+fill in .env how in .env.example
 go build
-./swap.io-agent (development || production)
+./swap.io-agent